mpicker0/ac2017/README.md

   Not sure if there is an optimization.
 * December 22:  `mix run scripts/dec22.exs`.
 There are some unused debugging statements in the code.
 Part 2 takes a few seconds to run.
+* December 23:  `mix run scripts/dec23.exs`.
+Part 2 is not implemented yet;
+  running it causes a hang (as promised in the instructions).

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: